zeromq/pyzmq/docs/source/logging.rst

 PUB/SUB and Topics
 ------------------

-The 0MQ PUB/SUB pattern consists of a PUB socket broadcasting messages, and a collection of SUB sockets that receive those messages.
+The ØMQ PUB/SUB pattern consists of a PUB socket broadcasting messages, and a collection of SUB sockets that receive those messages.
 Each PUB message is a multipart-message, where the first part is interpreted as a topic.
 SUB sockets can subscribe to topics by setting their ``SUBSCRIBE`` sockopt, e.g.::